- Who Can Drive a College Owned Fleet Vehicle?

 An employee’s use of a college owned fleet vehicle must be within the scope of his/her employment and for official college business only.
 Personal use is not permitted.

 Individuals with a Graduated Driver’s License (GDL), learner’s permit, examination permit, probationary/provisional license, or similarly restricted license, are not permitted to operate college vehicles..
 The College does not display reflectorized decals on fleet vehicle license plates nor does it have the ability to supervise and enforce the numerous restrictions associated with these types of licenses.

-- Four , Seven (7) passenger Dodge Caravans
+- Five , Seven (7) passenger Dodge Caravans

 Below is a listing of the steps outlining the reservation process for a campus fleet vehicle.
 Please make sure you take the time to read the entire Campus Fleet Vehicle Reservation website to fully understand all of the terms and conditions regarding the operation of a campus fleet vehicle.

 Please note that the reservation process applies to the campus fleet vehicles maintained at the Administrative Services Building only, and does not apply to other college owned vehicles that may be managed by other campus departments.
 Operators of any college- owned vehicle are still required to complete the Driver’s License Verification process as detailed below.